Returns a list containing the given values.

 Searches the heads of a list of lists l and returns the first matching list or False.

-Searches the heads of a list of lists l, and if it finds tgt, returns a new list with the tail of tgt substituted for new.
+Searches the heads of a list of lists l, and if it finds tgt, returns a new list with the tail of tgt substituted for a new list containing new.
 Otherwise, returns False.

 Returns a list of the heads of a list of lists.